ASHABot: An LLM-Powered Chatbot to Support the Informational Needs of Community Health Workers: Background and Related Work

 The HCI4D community has developed and deployed various solutions to improve the engagement of community health workers with care recipients.
 These include tools for planning home visits~\cite{derenzi2012smstoimproveperformance,zurovac2011smsmalaria}, data collection~\cite{pal2017datadigitalbengal}, clinical decision-making~\cite{mcpeak2024nigeriallmfordecisionmaking}, health-related education through text messages~\cite{perrier2015smsforpregnantwomen,karusala2023chatbasedinfoservice,familyplanningchatbot_unfpa} and mobile videos~\cite{kumar2015videoeducationbyashas,molapo2017lesothovideolearning}, and feedback gathering~\cite{molapo2016participatorydesignvideolearning,okeke2019feedbackloopforcarerecipients}.
 Researchers have also designed technologies to improve the performance of community health workers, for example by enabling supervisors to provide personalized feedback~\cite{derenzi2012smstoimproveperformance,whidden2018feedbackdashboard,karunasena2021datacollectiondiligence,Henry2016supervisionwhatsappkenya} and facilitating peer-comparison opportunities~\cite{derenzi2016feedbacklooptracking,derenzi2017voiceandwebfeedback}.
 These technological interventions have not only helped towards legitimizing the roles of community health workers as healthcare providers---as they are often disregarded or unpaid~\cite{ismail2022caringfutures,kumar2015videoeducationbyashas,divya_mobileASHA_chi10}---but have also motivated them to improve their digital skills~\cite{ismail2019empowermentonmargins,medhi2012malnutritionchildrenmobilephones}.

-In particular, the use of technology to address community health workers' information needs has been extensively explored~\cite{yadav2021gapsandneedsofchws}.
-Prior research has examined IVR systems to deliver automated refresher courses and quizzes~\cite{armman_mobile_academy,capacity_plus_senegal} and to connect ASHAs with peers and trainers remotely for live audio training sessions~\cite{yadav2017empoweringp2plearning,divya_mobileASHA_chi10}.
-However, the sequential nature of IVR systems, which requires users to listen to all available options, results in long wait times~\cite{nngroup2023phonetree}.
-Also, since the information provided is not persistent, it compromises usability~\cite{nngroup2023phonetree}.
-Visual solutions, which facilitate quick referencing, can overcome these limitations.
-Researchers have proposed various alternatives, including non-interactive videos~\cite{javaid2017videolearninglhv,vashistha_examining_2017,vashistha_mobile_2016}, smartphone-based games~\cite{majhi2024smartphonerefreshers}, custom platforms that leverage peer and supervisor knowledge for collaborative learning and telementoring~\cite{yadav2019leapscaffolding,rodrigues2022communitycarehumaninloop,panda2024echotelementoring}, and even virtual and augmented reality applications~\cite{majhi2023arplaytrainingashas, bhowmick2018pragati}.
+In particular, the use of technology to address community health workers' information needs has been extensively studied~\cite{yadav2021gapsandneedsofchws}.
+Prior research has explored Interactive Voice Response (IVR) systems for delivering automated refresher courses and quizzes~\cite{armman_mobile_academy,capacity_plus_senegal} and enabling ASHAs to participate in live audio training sessions with peers and trainers remotely~\cite{yadav2017empoweringp2plearning,divya_mobileASHA_chi10}.
+However, IVR systems have significant limitations.
+Sequential navigation requires users to listen to all options, leading to long wait times~\cite{nngroup2023phonetree}.
+Their menu structures are restrictive, particularly when navigating back to the root or previous menus~\cite{kim2012usabilityissuesinIVR}.
+Limited support for local language speech technologies further forces reliance on Dual Tone Multi-Frequency (DTMF) inputs, which are unintuitive and slow~\cite{asthana2013IVRadaptiveinterfaces}.
+Additionally, the lack of persistent information reduces usability~\cite{nngroup2023phonetree}.
+These factors make IVR systems cost-prohibitive and inefficient~\cite{vashistha_voice_2023}.
+Visual solutions, which facilitate quick referencing, can overcome some of these limitations.
+Researchers have proposed various alternatives, including non-interactive videos~\cite{javaid2017videolearninglhv,vashistha_examining_2017}, smartphone-based games~\cite{majhi2024smartphonerefreshers}, custom platforms that leverage peer and supervisor knowledge for collaborative learning and telementoring~\cite{yadav2019leapscaffolding,rodrigues2022communitycarehumaninloop,panda2024echotelementoring}, and even virtual and augmented reality applications~\cite{majhi2023arplaytrainingashas, bhowmick2018pragati}.
 Despite the innovative nature of these technologies, their adoption has been limited due to high costs, as well as the steep learning curve for community health workers, who have limited education and poor digital skills~\cite{ismail2018solidarity,ismail2019empowermentonmargins}.